Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 GeoIP
 -----

-Elasticsearch 8 requires access to https://geoip.elastic.co/v1/database for GeoIP updates.
+Elasticsearch 8 requires access to geoip.elastic.co and storage.googleapis.com for GeoIP updates.
 You can read more at https://www.elastic.co/guide/en/elasticsearch/reference/current/geoip-processor.html#geoip-processor.

 More Information
 ----------------